Talha-Altair/terraform-helm-deployments/readme.md

 ```
 - Have a look at all the resources that terraform shows in the apply command and type 'yes' to deploy the given cluster

-- Verify cluster creation and istio configuration either through the gcloud console or CLI
+- Verify deployment through a kubernetes dashboard or kubectl